sqor/CommonServiceInterface/README.md

 As you will see, there are two main parts of our em_service.erl callback module:

 ### 1. Beavioural functions
 Implementing a service needs some housekeeping.
-When the service server is launched, the init_service function is called.
+When the service server is launched through a start() or start_link(), the init_service function is called.
 Here, the service shall initialize it's state and return with an {ok,ServiceState} tuple.
-This ServiceState is used to pass the service state when processing each and every request.
+This ServiceState is used to pass the service state when starting to process each and every request.

 terminate_service is the counterpart of init_service.
 It is called when the service is being terminated, so this is the last place where the cleanups shall be executed before a service shuts down.